avalonbits/gvm/README.md

 ## Compiling and running GSM

 GSM is an assembler that can ouput a raw binary rom usable by GVM.
-The assembler is written in Go and requires Go 1.12 or above.
+The assembler is written in [Go](https://golang.org) and requires [Go 1.12](https://golang.org/dl/) or above.
 You can compile the assembler as follows:

 ```
 $ cd gvm/gsm
 ~/gvm/gsm$ go install
 ```

-This should give you a program called `gsm` which you can then use to compile an assembly file.
+This should give you a program called `gsm`, instaled in your $GOPATH/bin directory which you can then use to compile an assembly file.
 To compile the GVM kernel, do the following:

 ```
 $ cd gvm